 You’ll find exceptional cheeses, wines, salami, and pastas here.

-Stroll through the rows of produce, meat, fresh pasta, paninis and pastries and grab lunch here.
+Stroll through the rows of produce, cured meats, fresh pasta, paninis, and pastries, and grab lunch here.

-It’s a fun place to hang out and sit outside while enjoying delicious food and a slice of Roman life.
+It’s a fun and trendy place to hang out and sit outside while enjoying delicious eats and a slice of Roman life.

-This restaurant is a little more out of the way in Trastevere, located on Via Giovanni da Castel Bolognese, but their spaghetti alla gricia makes it worth the hike, plus you get to explore a new, charming area.
+This restaurant is a little more out of the way in Trastevere, located on Via Giovanni da Castel Bolognese, but their pasta alla Gricia makes it worth the hike and you’ll get to explore a new, charming area.

-Traveling to Rome?
-Be sure to check out all my Rome posts:
+Be sure to check out more of my travel food guides!

 Rome Sightseeing: The Ultimate Rome Travel Guide